 How to Fix a Dead-End Page?

 There are a few ways to fix a dead-end page, but none of them work every time.
-There will always be visitors who have no way out of your site once they get there.
+Visitors will always have no way out of your site once they get there.
 However, you can try:

-1. Adding links to other parts of the site or related websites – If you are using your home page as a “landing” page, make sure that at least one link on it leads somewhere else.
+1. Adding links to other parts of the site or related websites – If you are using your home page as a “landing” page, ensure that at least one link leads elsewhere.

 3. Changing your home page from a landing page to an index or portal – This can be on-purpose for security purposes if you still want some external links.
-In that case, make sure that at least one of your links leads back to the home page.
+In that case, ensure that at least one of your links leads back to the home page.

 4. Adding a FAQ or help section is perfect for sites with information pages, but it can be hard to fit everything on one page.